This isn't a tech bootcamp. It's a creative residency that happens to use AI

 Art professors and educators working in painting, printmaking, video, photography, sound, digital media, art theory, and interdisciplinary practices who want to understand and teach AI-enhanced creative methods.

-Leverage AI to generate lecture summaries, critique notes, action items, and student feedback—all in your own voice.
-Learn how to streamline grading and enhance the communication of ideas across various learning styles.
+Module 3: Teaching, Feedback, and Documentation with AI Leverage AI to generate lecture summaries, critique notes, action items, and student feedback—all in your own voice.
+Learn how to streamline grading and enhance the communication of ideas across diverse learning styles.
+We will discuss how to maintain pedagogical integrity while improving communication and time management.

-Explore how to build generative artworks using p5.js and ChatGPT without needing prior coding experience.
-Participants will design simple simulations, interactive systems, or generative visuals.
+Module 5: Generative Systems, Infinite Art & Coding Without Code Explore how to build generative artworks using p5.js and ChatGPT without needing prior coding experience.
+Participants will design simple interactive systems, infinite artworks, or generative visuals and learn how to incorporate systems-based thinking into their studio practice.

 30 minutes for Q&A and ideation: